 Answer: Name change doesn't affect social security benefits.
 Change it, don't change, it matters none.

-Alright, alright, alright.
-Ladies and gentlemen, we could do this until sunrise.
-Until forever.
-You get the point.
+Alright, ladies and gentlemen, we could offer further examples.
+But you get the point.

 Have we slayed the name change Boogie Man?

 And, yes, it's spelled Boogie Man, not Bogeyman?
 This article has sought to dispel myths and common fears surrounding not changing your name.
 Did we miss a beat?
 If so, share your questions in the comments section.